buerokratt/NoOps/docs/grooming/centops/1SecretsManagement.md

 ### Access Control and Authorization

 - Define strict access policies based on roles and least privilege principles to control which components, services, or users can retrieve secrets.
+- The custom role and rights must be defined by platform engineer/devops.
+Currently I suggest the minimal requirements for the roles (in RBAC) would be - UPDATE; READ; LIST; CREATE; PATCH
 - Implement robust authentication mechanisms for secrets access, including audit trails for all access events.

 ### Secrets Rotation and Lifecycle Management